aseembehl/aseembehl.github.io/_posts/2021-01-19-automated-fact-checking.markdown

 categories: technology
 ---

-Idea arises from the very exciting recent work titled Catching Out-of-Context Misinformation with Self-supervised Learning by Aneja et al.
+<p style='text-align: justify;'> Idea arises from the very exciting recent work titled Catching Out-of-Context Misinformation with Self-supervised Learning by Aneja et al.

-They propose a simple handcrafted rule to detect images where two captions align with same object(s) in the image; but semantically convey different meanings, then the image with its two captions is classified as having conflicting-image captions.
+They propose a simple handcrafted rule to detect images where two captions align with same object(s) in the image; but semantically convey different meanings, then the image with its two captions is classified as having conflicting-image captions. </p>

 <img src="/assets/fact_check_teaser.jpg" alt="fact_check_teaser" style="float: left; margin: 0 1.5em 15px 0; min-width: 150px; max-width: 100%" />
 Here, both captions align with same object(s) in the image; i.e., Donald Trump and Angela Merkel